Donald (Tad) Powers

 Coach: Tad has extensive training in both mediation and professional coaching.
 He coaches individuals and teams to more effectively respond to particular conflicts and to develop practical skills that make future conflicts less stressful, less costly, and more productive.

-Arbitrator: Tad has decided employment, construction, real estate and other disputes, and has served as a Hearing Officer with the Vermont Department of Education.
+Arbitrator: Tad has decided employment, construction, real estate and other disputes, and has served as a Hearing Officer with the Vermont Department of Education and as a Special Master appointed by the Vermont Superior Court.

 Trainer: Tad has presented and taught at dozens of seminars, workshops and conferences and serves as Adjunct Professor of Law teaching Mediation, Negotiation, and Mediation Advocacy at Vermont Law School.
 See below for more details on Tad's teaching and training experience.